Frequently Asked Questions

 Please make sure you are logging in with your Seattle University username/password to the Housing Portal.
 If you have run into issues, contact our office at (206)296-6305 or email housing@seattleu.edu.

 Yes.
-The housing policy includes all freshmen and sophomores under the age of 21, all first and second year students under the age of 21 as well as students still within two years of high school graduation who are under the age of 21.
+The housing policy includes all first year students and sophomores under the age of 21, all first and second year students under the age of 21 as well as students still within two years of high school graduation who are under the age of 21.
 If this is your first year, and you are under the age of 21, you are still required to live-on campus for another year.

 The housing policy applies for students who turn the age of 21 after the start date of the term.
 For fall quarter, if your birthdate falls after Fall Move-in Day you are required to live-on campus for another year.